 Writing is taught in units, which we build up from an initial stimulus such as a visit or an exciting story or activity.
 Speaking and other communication skills feed into writing skills, and are developed rigorously, in order to build vocabularies, confidence and fluency.
 Pupils write daily in some form or another, across many areas of the curriculum.
 Extended writing sessions take place weekly to develop resilience and independence, consolidate knowledge and provide a finished product after drafting and editing.

-On Wednesday 12th September we enjoyed a visit from Anthony Pedley.
+We regularly arrange visits from authors and companies to promote reading.
+One of the visits we enjoyed was from Anthony Pedley.
 The children were enthralled with his performance of Roald Dahl classic - The BFG.

 "He had a great performance voice!"
 Harry

-"I think he was the real BFG!"
+"I thought he was the real BFG!"
 Laura